bahelms/super_perfundo/posts/drafts/quarto-part-1.md

     end

-As long is there is no already active piece and no player has won yet (prevent undesirable game behavior from occuring), the AI's turn begins and the state is updated accordingly.
-This will rerender only the active player and piece sections on the client and display a spinner while the asynchronous AI task finishes making its decisions.
+As long is there is no already active piece and no player has won yet (to prevent undesirable game behavior from occuring), the AI's turn begins and the state is updated accordingly.
+This will rerender only the active player and active piece sections on the client and display a spinner while the asynchronous AI task finishes making its decisions.

     def handle_info(:ai_start, socket = %{assigns: %{board: board, active_piece: piece}}) do